saltymaccas/muffed/README.md

 ## IOS Status

-The IOS version should be released around 26/11
+Due to Apples restrictions, the iOS version will not be released until November.

 # Contributing